omise/omise-ios/README.md

 However, there are a few exceptions where the SDK and compiler cannot give developer automated "Fix-it" dialogs due to limitations in Swift or compiler itself especially in the Objective-C codebase.
 We worked with the Swift Open Source Project to fix issues related to Objective-C headers.
 The fix should be in the Swift 5 compiler.

+Omise SDK version 3.1.0 was migrated to adopt Swift 5.0 which introduces the official Result enum value type in Swift starndard library.
+Omise SDK has adopted the type and replace the existed RequestResult with it and Omise SDK provides the typealias cause which should help on the compatiblity.
+However due to the Swift syntax limitation, Omise SDK couldn't provide the bridge for `fail` to `Swift.Result.failure` case in pattern matching statements.
+The developer need to migrate this by themselves.
+We are sorry that this happened but we think this change will pay itself back in the future since the Swift.Result type would be a standard type for representing the Result of an operation.

 If you have any questions or problems during your migration, please feel free to post a question in our [forum](https://forum.omise.co) or [email our support team](mailto:support@omise.co).

 ## Contributing